upbound/docs/content/upbound-marketplace/providers.md

 Customers running on the original monolithic providers are strongly encouraged to migrate as soon as possible to the new family providers.
-For Upbound customers, support for monolithic providers is available through December 13, 2023.
+For Upbound customers, support for monolithic providers is available through June 12, 2024.

 ## Versions and releases
 Official providers have two relevant release numbers: